lazirpascual/cloud-computers/README.md

 ## Features

 - Responsive design which includes a clean user interface with smooth animations
+- User registration/login
 - Add, remove, and update products from the shopping cart
-- Filter products by categories
+- Search products by name and filter products by categories in the shop

 ## Development Process